-As with any other (potentially) major initiative, the introduction of AI capabilities requires the involvement of a lot of teams.
+As with any other (potentially) major initiative, the introduction of AI in service management requires the involvement of a lot of teams.
 AI is not just an ‘IT project’, and presents both opportunities and challenges across a wide range of teams and the capabilities they need to be successful.
 Even when it feels very clear where AI can quickly bring tangible benefits (especially in IT), these need to be documented and assessed based on greater business requirements.

-Consider the People in Your AI Project
+Consider the People in Your AI in Service Management Project

 Sure, this advice might sound basic, yet it’s often ignored, leading to time and money wasted.
 The impact of leveraging AI can be seen on different levels throughout the organization.
 And, you need to be prepared to answer emotional questions, like ‘will this make my job easier?’ or ‘are you just doing this to replace my role?’.
 Fear and uncertainty here can result in low cooperation in the best case or even active disruption in the worst case.
 It helps no one to dismiss or belittle these concerns, and this challenge needs to be addressed.